 |Tell a waiting client you've finished editing. ||Ctrl-C #|

-You can set up Epsilon for Unix so an external program can run it as
+You can set up Epsilon so an external program can run it as its

-its editor.
-This is typically done by setting the EDITOR environment
+editor.
+In Unix-style environments this is typically done by setting

-variable.
-The external program will invoke the editor program, and
+the EDITOR environment variable.
+The external program will invoke the

-then wait for it to exit before continuing with its work.
+editor program, and then wait for it to exit before continuing with

 You may have an existing session of Epsilon running, and want all

 editing requests from other programs to be routed to the existing

 session.
 You can set that up with Epsilon by setting EDITOR to